Akex64/Akex64/README.md

 # Akex64
-I'm a developer / pentester
+I'm a developer / pentester, working with C/C++ as my main languages.